If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Do not smile at me like that.’
 Fleur dragged their dance to a halt.
 ‘I do not share myself readily, Harry.
 Do not — do not treat it like it means nothing and act like I am them.’

 ‘Why did you ask me to be your date?’
 Harry asked.

 So the girl is her.
 Harry felt things fall into place.
 She thinks like Salazar does.
-She believes she’s better than most and spends all her time seeking a connection with someone worthy.

 ‘Similar enough, I suppose.
 Fleur Delacour is seen through a rose-tinted lens.
 I fall underneath my own shadow.’